jamesdiao/clinvaR/README.md

 ## clinvaR
-R Package for for gene-level analysis of variants in the ClinVar database.
+R Package: annotated gene-level VCFs and ancestry-informed analyses from ClinVar data.

 #### Purpose
 The goal of `clinvaR` is to quickly generate a VCF of annotated variants relevant to a list of genes, and produce simple, ancestry-informed analyses.